 About Water For Growth (W4G)

-For the next three years, the Westcountry Rivers Trust will seek to improve stocks of migratory fish such as salmon and seatrout in the rivers Camel and Fowey.
+Through Water for Growth, Westcountry Rivers Trust are working to improve stocks of migratory fish such as salmon and seatrout in the rivers Camel and Fowey.
 Funded by the European Union Structural Development Fund and in partnership with the Environment Agency, Natural England, South West Water, we will look to;

 - improve upstream and downstream fish passage